r3vers3r/suidable/README.md

 ![Captura de pantalla 2024-07-25 231604](https://github.com/user-attachments/assets/4a1cc376-df0f-48bd-aba5-19ca74562eb4)

 **3.** Once you made sure to have all dependencies up to date, it is time to check if any of the SUID binaries present on the system can lead to a user pivoting or a privilege escalation.
+This can be done executing the tool followed by parameter **-s**

 ````
 ./suidable -s